Yahrzeit – Remembrance

 Blessing for Shabbat Candle Lighting :

-“Blessed are you, Lord our God, King of the universe, who has sanctified us with his Commandments, and commanded us to kindle the Light of the Holy Shabbat.”
-Exodus 31:16-17
+“Blessed are you, Lord our God, Spirit of the universe, who has sanctified us with His commandments,

 Blessing of Fire from the Havdalah Prayer:

-“Blessed are you, Adonai, King of the Universe, who creates the illuminations of fire.”
+“Blessed are you, Adonai, Spirit of the Universe, who creates the illuminations of fire.”
 Havdalah ends Shabbat on Saturday at sundown using the twisted Havdalah double wick candle.